antonioDataScience/rolling_mean/README.md

 Calculating rolling mean in few different ways.
+DirectStream.ipynb calculates in coming data directly.
+There is a lot of wrong days in a sense of sequence, for example, data can come in this way: 01.01.2018, 02.01.2018., 01.01.2018., 01.01.2018., 01.02.2018,, 01.01.2018. ...
+Never the less, an implemented logic can handle all those situations.
+Calculations are visible on a graph, but corrections and situations written before can not be visible on the graph because of order.